Location: UK: London

 Who they are looking for

-The Programme is aimed at people who have had a career break of two or more years.
+The Programme is aimed at people who have had a career break of two or more years, as at May 2022.
 You may have taken time out for childcare or eldercare, for relocation, or for other reasons.
 You may have been working on a small-scale basis to fit around your other commitments or have not done any paid work for a number of years.

-For more information on the roles and what they are looking for in each of the areas please click on the relevant links below:
+For more information on the opportunities in the Prudential Policy Directorate please click on the link below:

 The Bank is absolutely committed to having an inclusive environment.
 They are keen to receive applications from all candidates who might be interested in working flexibly, including part-time working.